People

 Cornell Class of 2016

 Hunter’s senior thesis focused on the influence of bird feeders on the distribution of small mammals, and was published in Ecological Applications.
-He’s currently finishing Vet School at Cornell.
+He graduated from Cornell Vet School in 2020 and is currently a wildlife veterinarian with the Texas Parks and Wildlife Department.

 Michelle Moglia